Chapter 9 Hypothesis Testing

 \[t=\frac{\bar{x}-\mu}{S_{\bar{x}}}\]

-We use the t-score and the t-distribution in the same way and for the same purposes that we use the z-score.
+We use the t-score and the t-distribution in the same way and for the same purposes that we use the z-score: choose a desired level of significance (p-value), find the critical value for the t-score, calculate the t-score, and compare the t-score to the critical value, make a decision about the null hypothesis.

-While everything else looks about the same as the process for hypothesis testing with z-scores, determining the critical value for a t-distribution is somewhat different and depends upon sample size.
-This is because we have to consider something called degrees of freedom (df), essentially taking into account the issue discussed in Chapter 8, that sample data tend to slightly underestimate the variance and standard deviation and that this underestimation is a bigger problem with small samples.
+While everything here looks about the same as the process for hypothesis testing with z-scores, determining the critical value for a t-distribution is somewhat different and depends upon sample size.
+This is because we have to consider something called degrees of freedom (df).
+Taking degrees of freedom into account addresses an issue discussed in Chapter 8, that sample data tend to slightly underestimate the variance and that this underestimation is a bigger problem with small samples.
 For testing hypotheses about a single mean, degrees of freedom equal:

 \[df=n-1\]